Aboutstranger in a strange land.

 - Making a presentation about a functional food at the Canadian embassy in Japan

-My hope is this podcast and blog will show a unique world to you, and then one can now see things from the Japanese point of view, brought to you with heartfelt appreciation for stopping by here, to the Land Of The Rising Son.
+May this blog and podcast introduce one the nooks and crannies of Japan.
+Here one can now begin to understand Japan, brought to you with heartfelt appreciation for stopping by here, to the Land Of The Rising Son.